CommonRoad/drplanner/dataset/README.md

 <code> <i>Please </i> <b>DONOT</b> <i> merge this branch to the other ones!
 Keep them confidential!</i></code>

 This repository contains the dataset for the DrPlanner project.
-Currently, there are ~50 data points in the dataset.
+Currently, there are ~100 data points in the dataset for the search-based planners only.
 Each data point contains the following information:
 - **input**: the heuristic function to be diagnosed (<mark>todo</mark>: the motion primitives need to be added)
 - **output**:
   1. summary: diagnosis and prescription pairs